awslabs/amazon-aurora-postgres-monitoring/README.md

 A [list of metrics](#MetricDefinitions) emitted by this solution is provided below, along with a description of what to watch for in relation to each metric.

+This project is a fork of the [amazon-redshift-monitoring](https://github.com/awslabs/amazon-redshift-monitoring) solution.
+Many thanks to the developers of the original project for providing a solid, extensible foundation on which to build.

 ## <a name="PreReqs"></a>Pre-Requisites

 Follow the steps below to prepare your environment to run the Aurora Postgres Enhanced Monitoring solution: